Jaxon-J/Capstone-project/README.md

 - Bluetooth branch
   In progress: of setting up an initial bluetooth listening program
-  Goal: Make a proces that continuously listens for bluetooth signatures
+  Goal: Make a process that continuously listens for bluetooth signatures

 - UI branch
   In progress: updated wireframe to fit client description